 I recently went on a leadership training course with work.
-Admittedly, we did one exerciseabout how to evacuate a village, but the rest of the time was spent on management skills and decision-making abilities.
+Admittedly, we did one exercise on how to evacuate a village, but the rest of the time was spent on management skills and decision-making abilities.
 This is where I learnt the pre-mortem technique and realised how I could use it on my overthinking brain.

 Writing down my thoughts has really helped me understand what’s whirling around in my overthinking brain.
 Even though those thoughts may be somewhat irrational (Turkish greengrocer, anyone?), it’s good to address them head on.

 I have found the pre-mortem technique useful, particularly when feeling overwhelmed.
 I always knew my brain worked at double speed, I just didn’t know how to separate my thoughts out and work through them one by one.
 Challenging my thoughts, understanding what’s going on and writing it all down has alleviated most of my worries.
 And I now feel positive about our plans to move.